usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.5 Authentication Using the CHUID

+The CHUID authentication method is no longer allowed under FIPS-201.
 This section has been deleted.

 ### 6.2.6 Authentication Using PIV Visual Credentials (VIS)